 The math that never adds up

-You finally sit down after bedtime, open your laptop, and realize you’ve forgotten which of your 47 open tasks actually matters tomorrow.
-Task management for working parents isn’t a time management problem – it’s a context-switching problem between two full-time roles that share the same brain.
+Task management for working parents is the practice of capturing, organizing, and executing both job and family responsibilities in one flexible system so the invisible planning load stops living in your head.
+It is not really a time management problem.
+It is a context-switching problem between two full-time roles that share the same brain.
+You finally sit down after bedtime, open your laptop, and realize you have forgotten which of your 47 open tasks actually matters tomorrow.
 Sociologist Allison Daminger’s research at Harvard found that the cognitive labor of household management, what researchers call “mental load,” falls disproportionately on one partner even in dual-income homes [1].
 That invisible layer of remembering, planning, and anticipating is what makes traditional task management techniques collapse under the weight of parenting.
-This guide provides a working parent organization system that bends instead of breaking.
+This guide gives you a working parent organization system that bends instead of breaking, the same approach we teach at Goals and Progress.

 Task management for working parents is a structured approach to capturing, organizing, and executing both professional and household responsibilities within a single flexible system, designed to reduce cognitive load rather than add another layer of administration.